jplaroche2000/striim/README.md

 Troobleshooting:
 ---------------

 The Striim pre-built docker image (striim/evalversion) has been missing from time to time.
-You will need to download the binary install and configure it if the striim container build fails - https://www.striim.com/docs/en/installing-striim.html
+You will need to download the binary install and configure it if the striim image build fails - https://www.striim.com/docs/en/creating-a-cluster-in-ubuntu.html